HareeshChitikena/snake_locomotion_humble/README.md

 # Snake_locomotion_humble

-Working snake robot locomotion control, this code is set for ROS2 humble.
+This code is set for ROS2 humble.

+Working snake robot locomotion control,

 snake_robo consists of different folders with the package name my_bot.